 Nutrient neutrality is an approach for managing new development and water discharge permit proposals to prevent them from causing any net increase in nutrients for the duration of the authorisation.
+Nutrient neutrality is the principle of balancing the increased nutrient loads introduced by new development with appropriate mitigation.
 According to latest NRW guidance: